SAS honors excellence in teaching and learning data science and analytics

 Company adds new awards for HBCU and emerging educators

 Through partnerships with colleges and universities around the world, SAS is building a sustainable pool of data science and analytics talent.
-At the virtual SAS® Global Forum 2020, the company is recognizing the educators and students who are teaching, learning and using SAS in innovative ways.
+At the virtual SAS Global Forum 2020, the company is recognising the educators and students who are teaching, learning and using SAS in innovative ways.

-“The pandemic has put a bright spotlight on the importance of analyzing data to make better decisions,” said Sean O’Brien, Vice President of SAS Education.
-“This year’s honorees are a testament to a world driven by analytics, at a time where their expertise is needed most.”
+“The pandemic has put a bright spotlight on the importance of analysing data to make better decisions,” said Sean O’Brien, Vice President of SAS Education.
+“This year’s honourees are a testament to a world driven by analytics, at a time where their expertise is needed most.”

 SAS supports eight award programs for students and educators participating in the virtual forum.

-A new award, the Emerging SAS Educator Award, honors an educator who has shown exemplary progress in advancing analytics education and creating new analytics and data science talent.
+A new award, the Emerging SAS Educator Award honours an educator who has shown exemplary progress in advancing analytics education and creating new analytics and data science talent.
 Leila Halawi from Embry-Riddle Aeronautical University integrates analytics into instruction and prepares her students to enter the workforce by staying up to date with industry needs.